Ergolight is a methodology for usability and resilience assurance, by incorporating human factors in the system design.

 The method used in this project was disclosed in the CHI 1998 conference.

-Today it is used in ErgoSafe, in the form of guidelines for deployment and ongoing resilience testing.
+Today it is used in ErgoSafe, in the form of guidelines for in-house resilience testing.

 The second project was a variant of GUI-Tester, facilitating the work of usability testers in usability labs.
 In addition to the features of GUI-Tester, LabTester enabled usability testers to enter the user's intentions instead of the users, and to manage the tests by task lists.

-Today, it is used in ErgoSafe, in the form of guidelines for resilience-oriented usability testing.
+Today, it is used in ErgoSafe, in the form of guidelines for resilience-oriented usability testing in traditional settings.

 The third project targeted managers of web sites.
 It analyzed log files of the site visitors, stored on the servers.
 The analysis was by statistics of recurring activity, based on a model of site navigation.